HMS Pickle (1800): Fate

-On 26 July 1808, Pickle was carrying dispatches from England for Admiral Lord Collingwood at Cadiz when Cannadey sighted Cape Santa Maria in the evening.
+On 26 July 1808, Pickle was carrying dispatches from England for Admiral Lord Collingwood at Cádiz when Cannadey sighted Cape Santa Maria in the evening.
 He then set his course on that basis.
 At midnight the lookouts sighted broken water.
 The helmsman immediately tried to turn her, but it was too late and she grounded.
 Pickle started filling rapidly with water, which caused her to heel to port.
 The crew took to the boats and landed on the Spanish shore.
-In the morning, Cannadey returned to the wreck where he found her unsalvageable as her bottom was completely caved in He determined that she had wrecked on the Chipiona shoal near Cadiz.
+In the morning, Cannadey returned to the wreck where he found her unsalvageable as her bottom was completely caved in He determined that she had wrecked on the Chipiona shoal near Cádiz.
 A Maltese diver worked for three days to recover the dispatches.

 The court martial on 2 August, attributed the wrecking to "an unaccountable error in reckoning" the distance travelled, and reprimanded Cannadey, recommending that he be more careful in the future.
 Later that year Cannadey took command of the hired armed lugger Black Joke.